solidsnakedev/cardano-node-docker/README.md

 docker volume create cardano-node-db
 ```

-## Give executable permissions to scripts
+## Give executable permissions to docker scripts
 ```
-chmod +x build-image.sh run-container.sh rm-*
+chmod +x docker-*
 ```

 ## Building image
-You can build the image using the script `build-image.sh`, the image size is ~10 GB
+You can build the image using the script `docker-build-image.sh`, the image size is ~10 GB

 ```
 docker build -t cardano-node .
 ```
 or
 ```
-./build-image.sh
+./docker-build-image.sh
 ```

 ## Running container :smiley:
 You can run a container in from the new cardano-node image.
-The `dockerfile` has an `ENTRYPOINT` to run the cardano-node as soon as you run the container
+The `Dockerfile` has an `CMD` to run the cardano-node as soon as you run the container
 * Run container in detached mode with `-v`
 * Run container attaching storage between host and container `cardano-node-db:/root/node/db`
 ```